willem-klok/willem-klok.github.io/_posts/2023-04-19-the-impact-of-switching-banks.md

 I hope this short article has given you a better understanding of the impact of switching banks, and hopefully it challenges you to think about making a change.

-Disclaimer: please note that the calculations and reasoning presented in the following text are oversimplifications of reality.
+DISCLAIMER: please note that the calculations and reasoning presented in the text are oversimplifications of reality.
 They are intended to make the story more understandable for a general audience, and should not be taken as precise or comprehensive analyses of the topics discussed.

-Personal note: The financial system is impossibly complex and often it’s hard to see what the effects of certain decisions will be.
+PERSONAL NOTE: The financial system is impossibly complex and often it’s hard to see what the effects of certain decisions will be.
 For a long time, I’ve struggled with the issue of switching banks.
-Because while I knew that it ****had**** an impact, how this impact (together with the little effort that is required) compared to other things (buying solar panels, becoming vegetarian) remained a mystery.
+Because while I knew that it *had* an impact, how this impact (together with the little effort that is required) compared to other things (buying solar panels, becoming vegetarian) remained a mystery.
 While this calculation isn’t perfect, it at least helps me to put things into perspective for myself and others, and hopefully encourage positive change.

 ## Footnotes
 [^1]: See “Dutch financial sector financed emissions” ([view official report](https://www.banktrack.org/download/dutch_financial_sector_financed_emissions/221021_profundo_financed_emissions_of_the_dutch_financial_sector.pdf#:~:text=Together%20the%20selected%20Dutch%20financial,estimated%20a%20further%20596%20MtCO2e.))